pingbird/puro/puro/README.md

 # About

-Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions, it is an essential tool for developers that work on multiple projects or have slower internet.
+Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions, it is essential for any developers that work on multiple projects or have slower internet.

 With Puro you can: